citp/privacy-policy-historical/i/in/ins/insidify.com.md

-> *The following text is extracted and transformed from the insidify.com privacy policy that was archived on 2014-07-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140701131411id_/http%3A//www.insidify.com/page/policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the insidify.com privacy policy that was archived on 2015-06-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150612014824id_/http%3A//www.insidify.com/page/policy) for the most accurate reproduction.*

-# Privacy policy | Insidify
+# Privacy policy | The Social Job Search Engine | Latest 2015 Jobs from everywhere

-Insidify has created this Privacy Policy in order to disclose its use of consumer data collected about you.
-The following discloses Insidify's information gathering and dissemination practices for its website.
+* * *

 ### Information Collected and Utilized